momentohq/api-key-refresh-lambda/README.template.md

 {{ ossHeader }}

-# Momento Auth Token Refresh Lambda
+# Momento auth token refresh using an AWS Lambda function

-This repo provides an example solution to manage and auto-refresh your Momento Authentication Tokens.
-This is done via a NodeJs 16 function deployed to your AWS account.
+This repo provides an example solution to manage and auto-refresh Momento authentication tokens for best security practices.
+This is done via a Node.js&reg; 16 function deployed to AWS Lambda in your AWS account.

 ## Prerequisites

-1. You have an AWS account
+1. An AWS account with a role which can run AWS CDK
-2. You have a Momento auth token
+2. A Momento auth token downloaded from the [Momento console](https://console.gomomento.com/tokens) to a JSON file.

-If you are unsure where to get your auth token, one can be provided by [logging into the Momento console](https://console.gomomento.com/tokens) and generating one through the UI.
+If you need a Momento auth token, [log into the Momento console](https://console.gomomento.com/tokens) and generate one using the UI.

-Instructions on how to generate your token can be found [here in our public docs](https://docs.momentohq.com/getting-started#step-2-create-an-authentication-token-in-the-momento-console).
+Instructions on how to generate your token can be found [in our public docs](https://docs.momentohq.com/getting-started#step-2-create-an-authentication-token-in-the-momento-console).

-The generated result can be downloaded as a JSON file, named `momento_token.info.json`, the contents will look like,
+The generated result should be downloaded as a JSON file for safe keeping, named `momento_token.info.json`.
+Open this fil The contents of the downloaded JSON file will look like:

 ```json
 {